JPHutchins/python-distribution-example/README.md

 # Python Distribution Example

-This repository demonstrates one way of creating a portable Python application that can be installed and run without any external dependencies.
-This is useful for distributing Python applications to users without a Python environment, or for distributing a Python application via a package manager.
+This repository accompanies [this series of articles](https://dev.to/jphutchins/building-a-universally-portable-python-app-2gng) about developing a portable
+Python application that can be installed and run without any external dependencies.

+This is useful for distributing Python applications to users without a Python environment, or for distributing a Python application via package managers.

 ## Setup